microsoft/boll/docs/src/getstarted/index.md

 ```

 This command will create a configuration file called `.boll.config.js`
-in your current directory, implementing the recoommended configuration
+in your current directory, implementing the recommended configuration
 by default.
 It should look like the following.

 ```js